 Tethys in color

-An enhanced-color global view of Tethys from Cassini's April 14, 2012 flyby.
-Read more »
+An enhanced-color global view of Tethys from Cassini's 14 April 2012 flyby.

 After performing a stunt dive past Enceladus on April 14, 2012, Cassini enjoyed another relatively close encounter, with Tethys.
 This global view demonstrates how strangely flat the crater Penelope is (near the terminator); the pointy nose of the central peak of crater Melanthius is near the bottom.
 The northern end of Ithaca Chasma -- the set of old, eroded fissures that winds across a huge portion of Tethys' surface -- creeps over the top of the globe.